kimdoh/id_proto/week3/boxmodel.md

 ```

 The `*` character is a *wildcard*, it matches all elements.
 The `box-sizing:border-box` property, now being inherited by everything on the page, forces the browser to calculate borders and padding inside of the set `width`.

+Now, let's use these skills to make a page construction resource called a [grid system](grid.md).